mfg96/ImagePosts/README.md

 # ImagePosts
 Asp.Net Core project for uploading your images to the database

-# you will need a db engine prefferable MSSQL to test it
+# you will need a db engine preferable MSSQL to test it

 # Run